platan/metrics-shields-io-config/README.md

 Promethus configuration contains all [instances (servers)](https://github.com/badges/shields/blob/master/doc/production-hosting.md#badge-servers) of shields.io.
 Grafana contains dashboards and [worldPing](https://grafana.com/plugins/raintank-worldping-app) plugin.

-__If you want to make changes in existing Grafana dashboards you have to update [these files](grafana/dashboards) ([explanation + instruction](http://docs.grafana.org/administration/provisioning/#making-changes-to-a-provisioned-dashboard)).__ You can always save changes as a new dashboard: Dashboard settings > Save As ...
+__If you want to make changes in existing Grafana dashboards you have to update [these files](grafana/dashboards) ([explanation + instruction](http://docs.grafana.org/administration/provisioning/#making-changes-to-a-provisioned-dashboard)) and run this role.__ You can always save changes as a new dashboard: Dashboard settings > Save As ...

 <img src=".readme/grafana-nodejs-dashboard.png" width="40%" height="40%"> <img src=".readme/grafana-services-dashboard.png" width="40%" height="40%">